A Software IncubatorFor Massive Public GoodIn the Age of Transformative AI

 03

-Marketplaces or platforms, addressing common problems shared by people and orgs working to reduce xrisk.
+Marketplaces or platforms, addressing common problems in EA, AI safety, and others working towards a beautiful future

 — Examples —